tlswg/tls13-spec/draft-ietf-tls-tls13.md

 contains an ASN1_subjectPublicKeyInfo value as defined in {{RFC7250}}, Section 3.

+The OpenPGP certificate type {{RFC6091}} MUST NOT be used with TLS 1.3.

 The server's certificate_list MUST always be non-empty.
 A client will send an empty certificate_list if it does not have an appropriate certificate to send in response to the server's authentication